 If you're on the market to buy or build your very first home, the FHOG is designed for you!
 Unfortunately, if you (or your co-purchaser if you have one) have owned any real estate or claimed this grant before, you won't be eligible.

 Keep in mind, the grant varies depending on which state or territory you purchase in, so pay attention to the relevant section for where you live.
-For example, in SA there is up to $15,000 available to buy or build a new home, while in the ACT this value is only $7,000, and in regional VIC the grant is worth $20,000!
+For example, in SA there is up to $15,000 available to buy or build a new home, while in NSW this value is $10,000.
 Again, keep an eye on the maximum property values in your state/territory so that you don't overspend and miss out.